alexgarabt/sort-algorithms/README.md

 	4- Draw the conclusions of time and operation complexity.

 ## TODO:
-    * IMPLEMENT the count of the basic operations in the sort algorithm. (algorithm.SorthAlgorithms)
+    * Take measures of the different sort algorithms and analize the time complexity.